 Ok, keep your hats on and your groggers ready, for here comes the studio’s award winning, hit-creating and ruthless dictator, oh I mean director, who also happens to be Shushan’s Grand Vizier … Haman!
 Haman has an ego that even in this town full of epic egos is unparalleled.
-Their contract requires larger-type than anyone else and first AND last billing in the opening AND closing credits of every film.
-They insisted on having the movie palace named for them.
-They are secretly planning to take over the studio and the kingdom.
-Oh, just when you thought you had seen it all in tinsel town, Haman is even insisting that everyone must bow to them, which of course the Jews will not do.
+His contract requires larger-type than anyone else and first AND last billing in the opening AND closing credits of every film.
+He insisted on having the movie palace named for them.
+He is secretly planning to take over the studio and the kingdom.
+Oh, just when you thought you had seen it all in tinsel town, Haman is even insisting that everyone must bow to him, which of course the Jews will not do.